Beautiful Creatures (2013 film): Production

-Alcon Entertainment purchased the rights to Beautiful Creatures in 2009, with director Richard LaGravenese signing on soon after to write and direct the movie.
+Alcon Entertainment purchased the rights to Beautiful Creatures in 2009, with the director Richard LaGravenese signing on soon after to write and direct the movie.
 Casting began in late 2011, and in February 2012, Viola Davis was cast as Amma.
 Soon after, Jack O'Connell and Alice Englert were announced to play the lead characters of Ethan Wate and Lena Duchannes.
-O'Connell later dropped out due to a scheduling conflict, with Alden Ehrenreich assuming the role of Ethan.
-Further casting included Emma Thompson as Sarafine and Mrs. Lincoln and Jeremy Irons as Lena's uncle Macon Ravenwood.
-Of the character of Lena, Englert stated that "Lena is like most girls when you feel massively insecure".
+O'Connell later dropped out because of a scheduling conflict, with Alden Ehrenreich assuming the role of Ethan.
+Further casting included Emma Thompson as Sarafine and Mrs. Lincoln and Jeremy Irons as Lena's uncle, Macon Ravenwood.
+Of the character of Lena, Englert stated that "Lena is like most girls when you feel massively insecure."

-Principal photography was originally scheduled to begin 23 April 2012 in New Orleans, and took place, said LaGravenese, beginning "I think, April 16th, and then we shot until June 26th, and then post[-production] was for me from July 5th to December 17th."
-LaGravenese chose to incorporate practical special effects along with computer-based ones for certain scenes, as Emmy Rossum described: "[W]hen we walked on to the stage and realized the chandelier does actually move, the chairs did actually spin, the table did actually spin... it was all very exciting."
+Principal photography was originally scheduled to begin 23 April 2012 in New Orleans and it took place, according to LaGravenese, from "I think, April 16th, and then we shot until June 26th, and then post[-production] was for me from July 5th to December 17th."
+LaGravenese chose to incorporate practical special effects along with computer-based ones for certain scenes, as Emmy Rossum described: "[W]hen we walked on to the stage and realized the chandelier does actually move, the chairs did actually spin, the table did actually spin.... it was all very exciting."
 On 19 September 2012, the first trailer for Beautiful Creatures was released.

 Camille Balsamo played Genevieve Katherine Duchannes in a sequence cut from the film; LaGravenese said: